-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

 74) Refer to Table 2-15.
 What is George's opportunity cost of cultivating a garden?

 - A) one-half of a garden cultivated

 - B) two lawns mowed

 - C) two-thirds of a garden cultivated

 - D) one and a half lawns mowed